AndrewJBateman/react-speech-recognise/README.md

 ## :cool: Features

 * @material-ui components save a lot of time with ready-made cards etc.
+* Alan AI Voice Assistant has cool features.
+These include a library of predefined scripts, including weather, bitcoin, translator etc. The Smalltalk predefined script was added, that 'gives responses to casual conversation'.

 ## :clipboard: Status & To-do list

-* Status: Incomplete
+* Status: Nearly complete - grid layout of news cards is not correct
-* To-do: complete tutorial and document
+* To-do: Fix grid, test and document

 ## :clap: Inspiration